At EDF, science is our compass. We were founded by scientists, and now — over 50 years later — science still drives all that we do.

 For example, several years ago EDF chief scientist Steve Hamburg identified a critical lack of data on methane emissions, which can leak from oil and gas infrastructure.

-This work already has been instrumental in helping the White House and many state governments create plans of action – as well as the EPA.
+This work already has been instrumental in helping the federal as well as state governments create plans of action.

 Deploying the latest technology